By Nerea Boada, on 17 March 2021

 #5.
 Improve ROI

-The return on investment or ROI is one of the most important marketing metrics there is, since it measures whether your investment is paying off.
+The return on investment or ROI is one of the most important marketing metrics there is, since it measures whether or not your investment is paying off.

 In the world of digital marketing, it’s now easier than ever to accurately measure ROI, since we know the cost per click on conversions for our actions.
-There are several different ways a company can increase their ROI, thus this goal can have a few different objectives.
+There are several different ways a company can increase their ROI so this goal can have a few different objectives.

 Example: Conduct A/B testing on two different Facebook Ads over a 4 week period.

 Increasing company profits can often involve 3 types of actions: reducing costs, increasing profits, or both.
 Search engine optimization, social networks, and other digital media can be key methods for increasing profits while also reducing costs.